What is VAT?

 How to add VAT to your prices

-Let’s take an e-commerce website as an example.
+Let’s take an e-commerce website for UK consumers as an example.
 You usually sell your product online for £10, but now that you’re VAT registered, you’ll need to work out what rate of VAT to add (20%, 5%, 0%, outside the scope or VAT exempt).
 If your product falls under the standard rate of VAT, the new price you would display increases to £12.

 Selling to other VAT registered businesses?
 Because they may be able to claim back the VAT, it’s common to show the prices excluding VAT, for example as £10 (ex VAT) to make it easier for your customer to understand their costs when they’re shopping.